 Many advocates have spoken about diversity issues in the broad universe around “data”.
 Many have spoken in respect of industry, and more have spoken from the academe and public-service side.
 I have first hand knowledge from all sides.
 I know for a fact that diversity issues, regardless of reality or perception, do cause significant hesitations when it comes to the adoption new tools.

-And last— no, you do not need data scientists working for you as long as you are not making your own scalpel while doing surgery.
+You do not need data scientists working for you as long as you are not making your own scalpel while doing surgery.
 Let your team focus on being great surgeons.